Friday

 • Specialty or Unusual Lavenders

-Lavender species go in and out of fashion, and will sport different colors and leaf shapes.
+Lavender cultivars based on the three varieties described above sport different colors and leaf shapes.
+There are dozens of them if not more.
 The most popular lavenders have silver-green foliage with sharp, spear shaped leaves and vivid lavender to purple flowers, although pink, white, blue, and yellow flowering varieties are not uncommon.

 I'm very curious about the munstead and hidcote varieties.
 Could you include hardy lavender varieties in the list...?